cellgeni/notebooks/README.md

 ### Troubleshooting

+Sometimes, a server restart might solve an issue.
+For that, go to `/hub/home` inside JupyterHub, hit "Stop my server" and reload the page.

+* If Rstudio displays "[Errno 111] Connection refused", try restarting the server.
 * If RStudio displays an error "Rsession did not start in time", go to the `lab` interface, start terminal, and delete the last R session:
   ```
   ls -a .rstudio/sessions/active  # see all active sessions